Family Mediation

 Sorting out family disputes without going to court

 If you are separating or divorcing, family mediation helps you sort out the practical issues so you can move on with your separate lives.
-Mediation includes all couples, families and extended families.
-Mediation avoids large solicitors' fees and going through the conflict of court.
-As a professional family mediator, I can help you work out what happens after you split up with making interim arrangements as well as completing a final financial settlement or Parenting Plan.
+Mediation avoids large solicitors' fees and going through the conflict of court and is open to all couples, families and extended family members.
+As a professional family mediator, I can help you work out what happens after you split up by making interim arrangements as well as completing a final financial settlement or Parenting Plan.
 Mediation can happen at any time, even years after separation.
+Mediation works by helping people find practical, workable, realistic solutions that all parties feel comfortable with.

 The law says that you must consider whether mediation can help you before you take a case to court.
 This means you need to go to a MIAM (Mediation Information and Assessment Meeting) unless special circumstances apply, like domestic abuse.